Anna Cento Bull

-Anna Cento Bull is a British academic specializing in post-World War II Italian history.
+Anna Cento Bull is a British academic specialising in post-World War II Italian history.
 She is emeritus Professor of Italian History and Politics at the University of Bath, where she has taught since 1996.
 She holds an undergraduate degree from the University of Naples and a doctorate from the University of Reading.
 Her work has focused on terrorism, political identities, and memories of conflicts.
-In the last area, the concept of "agonistic memory" is an important reference point for Bull's research.
-She has written about subjects such as the Lega Nord, terrorism during the Years of Lead and its resolution, and postwar neofascist movements.
+She has written about subjects such as the Lega Nord, terrorism during the Years of Lead and its resolution, and post-war neofascist movements.
+The concept of "agonistic memory" is an important reference point for Bull's research.

 Works

 Italian Neofascism (2007)

-Italian Neofascism: The Strategy of Tension and the Politics of Nonreconciliation examines the political violence (stragismo) carried out by neofascist groups in Italy between the 1960s and 1980s.
+Italian Neofascism: The Strategy of Tension and the Politics of Nonreconciliation examines the political violence (stragismo) carried out by neofascist groups in Italy between the 1960s and 1980s during the years of the strategy of tension.
 A large part of the book is drawn from judicial findings, from which Bull "links the neofascists with elements of the armed forces, Carabinieri and intelligence services, who at times worked to protect sources or sympathizers" but "leaves many unanswered questions in her narrative about the allegations of domestic and foreign intelligence agencies recruiting neofascists in response to fears of communist influences."

-Drawing on narrative psychology, the second part of the book examines neofascist and narratives of the violence.
+Drawing on narrative psychology, the second part of the book examines neofascist narratives of the violence.
 These largely disclaim responsibility in different ways.
 This section is constructed from interviews and published writings by Gabriele Adinolfi, Stefano Delle Chiaie, and Giuseppe Valerio Fioravanti.
-Bull concludes: "...it is only at the level of violent conflict that Italy may be deemed to have achieved a long- lasting peace.
+Bull concludes that "it is only at the level of violent conflict that Italy may be deemed to have achieved a long- lasting peace.
 By any other criteria – tolerance, nonvictimisation, rehumanising and nondemonising the adversary, self-transformation and a more balanced self-identity – national reconciliation remains a distant target."
 The book was positively reviewed in Terrorism and Political Violence and Modern Italy.
-The latter review notes that Bull "...makes an implicit argument about the hierarchies of historiography.
+The latter review observed that Bull "makes an implicit argument about the hierarchies of historiography.
 She treats the long judicial casebooks produced in Italy as authoritative documents while characterising the statements and testimony of the right as symptomatic and tendentious rather than as sources of oral history."